Central limit theorem for generalized Weierstrass functions: Introduction and statement of the results

-for all $x \in \s^1$ and $|h| \le 1$. \end{proposition} and \begin{theorem}[Regularity Dichotomy] If assumption {\bf (H)} is satisfied, then exactly one of the following statements holds: \begin{itemize} \item[(i)] $\alpha$ is of class $C^{1+\epsilon}$; \item[(ii)] $\alpha$ is nowhere differentiable. \end{itemize} \end{theorem} Heurteaux \cite{yanick} proved a similar result for Weierstrass-type functions, when $f$ is a linear dynamical system.
+for all $x \in \s^1$ and $|h| \le 1$. \end{proposition} and \begin{theorem}[Regularity Dichotomy] One of the following statements holds: \begin{itemize} \item[(i)] $\alpha$ is of class $C^{1+\epsilon}$; \item[(ii)] $\alpha$ is nowhere differentiable. \end{itemize} \end{theorem} Heurteaux \cite{yanick} proved a similar result for Weierstrass-type functions, when $f$ is a linear dynamical system.
 In the last section we give a very short proof of this result for non-linear dynamical systems.
 The above results are not our main results, however most of this work is dedicated to understand when the cases in Theorem \ref{teo_alpha_dif} occurs, providing an easy way to verify on which case a given $v$ and $\alpha$ fit and also to give a more precise understanding of the regularity of $\alpha$ in the second case.
 Let